-In this short lesson, we’ll get you using the word and some other forms of it.
-We’re going to teach you how to say ‘Korea’ in Korean and as a bonus, we’ll give you some sample sentences, and give you ideas for how to remember it easily.
+In this short lesson, we’ll get you to use the word and some other forms of it.
+We’re going to teach you how to say “Korea” in Korean, and as a bonus, we’ll give you some sample sentences and ideas for how to remember them easily.

 Let’s get right into it.

-The way to say ‘Korea’ in Korean is 한국 (hanguk).
+The way to say “Korea” in Korean is.
 Just two syllables!
 Take a look at how it’s written in Korean and get a feel for its pronunciation:

 저는 한국을 좋아합니다. (jeoneun hangugeul joahamnida)

 I like Korea.